phetsims/perennial/doc/automated-maintenance-process.md

 Afterwards, `Maintenance.listLinks()` will print out links to where the production versions should be.
 Quickly open all of these links to make sure the production deploys succeeded.

+## Troubleshooting

+Here are some real world cases that people have run into.
+I hope this helps you!

-# Maintenance patches for a suite of sims in RC
+### Maintenance patches for a suite of sims in RC

 Something that comes up when releasing RCs for a suite of sims (e.g. area-model, fractions) is that you'll want to patch all of the associated simulations at once with a specific common patch (e.g. area-model-common, fractions-common, etc.)